-POLITICAL SCIENCE OPTION PATHWAYS COMMON CORE: 30 CREDITS PROGRAM CORE: 30 CREDITS Liberal Arts A. REQUIRED CORE: 12 Credits LIF101 First Year Seminar for Liberal Arts 3 English: 6 credits 3 LIB200 Humanism, Science and Technology ENG101 English Composition I 3 (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 English ENG103 Preparing and Writing the Research Paper 3 Mathematical and Quantitative Reasoning: 3 credits Select one of the following courses: 3 MAT107 Mathematics and the Modern World Social Science: 18 credits MAT115 College Algebra and Trigonometry SSP101 U.S. Power and Politics 3 (MAT117 Algebra and Trigonometry depending on placement scores) SSP200 Global Politics 3 MAT120 Elementary Statistics 3 SSP245 Law and Human Rights in America (MAT119 Statistics with Elementary Algebra depending on SSP250 Political Ideas and Ideologies 3 placement scores) Select one of the following courses: 3 Life & Physical Sciences: 3 credits SSN192 Practical Politics of NYC 3 Select one of the following courses: SSN210 Politics of Sexuality SCB101 Topics in Biological Sciences SCB206 Introduction to Neuroscience Select one of the following courses: 3 SCC101 Topics in Chemistry SSH101 Themes in American History to 1865 SCC102 Chemistry of Photography SSH102 Themes in American History since 1865 SCP101 Topics in Physics SSH103 Western Civilization from Ancient Times to the Renaissance SCP105 Life in the Universe SSH104 Western Civilization from the Renaissance to Modern Times SCP140 Topics in Astronomy SSH105 World History from Ancient Times to 1500 SSH106 World History from 1500 to the Present B. FLEXIBLE CORE: 18 Credits 18 SSA100 Introduction to Anthropology Select one course from each of the five flexible core categories SSA101 Cultural Anthropology AND one additional course from any flexible core category.
-SSE103 Introduction to Microeconomics SSE104 Introduction to Macroeconomics World Cultures and Global Issues SSS100 Introduction to Sociology US Experience in its Diversity Creative Expression Individual and Society Unrestricted Elective: 3 credits 3 Scientific World Students are advised to select one Urban Study course to complete college requirement.
+POLITICAL SCIENCE OPTION

+PATHWAYS COMMON CORE: 30 CREDITS PROGRAM CORE: 30 CREDITS A. REQUIRED CORE: 12 Credits English: 6 credits ENG101 English Composition I 3 (or ENA101 depending on placement) ENG102 Writing through Literature 3 Liberal ArtsLIF101 First Year Seminar for Liberal Arts Social Science and Humanities3LIB200 Humanism, Science and Technology3 Mathematical and Quantitative Reasoning: 3 creditsSelect one of the following courses:3MAT107 Mathematics and the Modern World3MAT123 Modern Problem Solving (Depending on placement)MAT115 College Algebra and TrigonometryMAT117 Algebra and Trigonometry(depending on placement)MAT119 Statistics with Elementary Algebra EnglishENG103 Preparing and Writing the Research Paper3Social Science: 18 creditsSSP101 U.S. Power and Politics3SSP200 Global Politics3SSP245 Law and Human Rights in America3GRD25 D. With Hub and Human Rights in America3 MATTIS Statistics with Elementary Algebra (depending on placement) MAT120 Elementary Statistics Life & Physical Sciences: 3 credits Select one of the following courses: 3 SSP250 Political Ideas and Ideologies3Select one of the following courses:3SSN192 Practical Politics of NYC3SSN210 Politics of Sexuality3 SCB101 Topics in Biological SciencesSCB206 Introduction to NeuroscienceSCC101 Topics in ChemistrySCC102 Chemistry of PhotographySCP101 Topics in PhysicsSCP105 Life in the UniverseSCP140 Topics in Astronomy B. FLEXIBLE CORE: 18 Credits 18Select one course from each of the five flexible core categoriesAND one additional course from any flexible core category.World Cultures and Global Issues Select one of the following courses:3SSH101 Themes in American History to 18653SSH102 Themes in American History since 18653SSH103 Western Civilization from Ancient Times to the RenaissanceSSH104 Western Civilization from the Renaissance to Modern TimesSSH105 World History from Ancient Times to 1500SSH106 World History from 1500 to the PresentSSA100 Introduction to AnthropologySSE103 Introduction to MicroeconomicsSSE104 Introduction to Sociology US Experience in its Diversity Creative Expression Individual and Society Scientific World Students are advised to select one Urban Study course to complete college requirement.
 To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website.
 Note: Student can select only two courses from any one discipline.
+Unrestricted Elective: 3 credits 3 TOTAL CREDITS: 60